Get the most out of Dynatrace Sofware Intelligence, with these alerting best practices.

 The following day, further failures were detected but they fell within the expected range, so it is flagged as a frequent issue and therefore no alert was sent out.

 There is another important thing to know.
 This clever baselining only applies to Services and Applications.
 It doesn’t apply to infrastructure metrics such as CPU or memory.
-When using the default automatic settings, Dynatrace uses industry-standard best practise hardcoded values.
+When using the default automatic settings, Dynatrace uses industry-standard best practice hardcoded values.

 There is no point in observing that a host uses 20% of CPU and suddenly uses 40%.
 There is still plenty of capacity left so who cares?